at-import/jacket/readme.md

 ### The jacket() mixin

 Use the jacket mixin to conditionally output blocks of code.
-If any context matches a context in the `$jacket` variable, your conditional code will be output.
-If the context has a wrapping selector associated with it, the code block will be wrapped in the wrapping selector.
+If any context in the jacket mixin matches a context in the `$jacket` variable, your conditional code will be output.
+If the `$jacket` variable context has a wrapping selector associated with it, the code block will be wrapped in the wrapping selector.

 ```scss
 jacket($contexts...) {